oschwengers/bakta/README.md

 - oriC/V: 6,690
 - oriT: 502

 To provide FAIR annotations, the database releases are SemVer versioned (w/o patch level), *i.e.* `<major>.<minor>`.
 For each version we provide a comprehensive log file tracking all imported sequences as well as annotations thereof.
-The db schema is represented by the `<major>` digit and automatically checked at runtime by Bakta in order to ensure compatibility.
+The DB schema is represented by the `<major>` digit and automatically checked at runtime by Bakta in order to ensure compatibility.
 Content updates are tracked by the `<minor>` digit.

-As this taxonomic-untargeted database is fairly demanding regarding storage consumption, we provide a lightweight version providing all non-coding feature information but only PSCC information from UniRef50 clusters for CDS.
-If download bandwiths or storage requirements become an issue or if shorter runtimes are favored over more-specific annotation, the `light` database will do the job.
+As this taxonomic-untargeted database is fairly demanding in terms of storage consumption, we also provide a lightweight DB type providing all non-coding feature information but only PSCC information from UniRef50 clusters for CDS.
+If download bandwiths or storage requirements become an issue or if shorter runtimes are favored over more-specific annotation, the `light` DB will do the job.

-Latest database version 5.0:
+Latest database version: 5.0
+DB types:

 - `light`: 1.2 Gb zipped, 2.8 Gb unzipped, MD5: a40e680b4aab7871102f31aaac91838b
 - `full`: 31 Gb zipped, 60 Gb unzipped, MD5: 3200136a0a32b3c33d1cb348ab6b87de